|

 before leaving in September of 2007

-description and analysis of the First World War on the Italian front ever
+"In all, these three volumes comprise the most complete and well-documented– Len Shurtleff, Former U.S. Ambassadordescription and analysis of the First World War on the Italian front ever

 published in English.
 Drawing on archives in Rome, Vienna, Freiburg and London,